sussy-code/smov/README.md

 - [ ] Migrate old video progress
 - [ ] Get rid of react warnings
 - [ ] Implement more scrapers
-- [ ] Add 404 page for media (media not found, provider disabled, provider not found) & general (page not found)
+- [ ] Add 404 page for media (media not found, provider disabled, provider not found) & general (page not found) <---
+- [x] Change text of "thats all we have"

 ## Todo's after rewrite

 - [ ] Less spaghetti versioned storage (typesafe and works functionally)
+- [ ] Add a way to remove from continue watching
+- [ ] i18n
 - [ ] better mobile search type selector
 - [ ] Custom video player